-Entertainment bots : One way to assess these bots is the Turing test, i.e., comparing them with humans and the other ways are metrics, quantitative, assessing the minimum length of conversation between the bot and the user, and maximum time spent by a user.
+Entertainment bots: One way to assess these bots is the Turing test, i.e., comparing them with humans and the other ways are metrics, quantitative, assessing the minimum length of conversation between the bot and the user, and maximum time spent by a user.
 Based on the metrics we can decide what kind of a bot is it?
-For example if conversations are found to be short then the bot is not considered as an entertaining one.
+For example, if conversations are found to be short then the bot is not considered an entertaining one.

-Business bots : Often, businesses are transactional, and have a specific purpose.
-In this kind of chatbots, conversation is focused much on users’ needs.
-For example, chatbot developed by travel business companies like Trivago, Makemytrip, Goibibo will provide an information about hotels, flights, tours, and help in finding the best packages according to users preferences.
+Business bots: Often, businesses are transactional, and have a specific purpose.
+In this kind of chatbots, the conversation is focused much on users’ needs.
+For example, chatbots developed by travel business companies like Trivago, Makemytrip, Goibibo will provide information about hotels, flights, tours, and help in finding the best packages according to users' preferences.
 The examples of business bots we regularly use are - Uber bot takes a ride request, Google Assistant readily provides information requested, and so on.

 Each conversation has a goal.
 Conversations may usually be short, i.e., less than 10-15 minutes.
 Having said that, the quality of a bot (metrics) can be measured based on:

-- Number of users who reached the goal.
+- A number of users who reached the goal.

 - Whether the user found the information he/she was looking for?